cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 1. Creates a keypair. the private key will be saved under `/tmp/windows-test.pem`.
 2. Creates a Windows server:
-  * It is set with a relationship to the `my_keypair` node, which will make the server use the it as a public key for authentication, and also use this public key to encrypt its password before posting it to the Openstack metadata service.
+  * It is set with a relationship to the `my_keypair` node, which will make the server use the it as a public key for authentication, and also use this public key to encrypt its password before posting it to the OpenStack metadata service.
   * The worker-installer interface operations are given values for the user and password for the `cloudify_agent` input - the password uses the [get_attribute]({{< relref "blueprints/spec-intrinsic-functions.md#get-attribute" >}}) feature to retrieve the decrypted password from the Server's runtime properties (Note that in this example, only the `install` operation was given with this input, but all of the worker installer operations as well as the plugin installer operations should be given with it).
   * We define custom userdata which configures WinRM and installs Python on the machine (Windows Server 2012 in this example) once it's up.
 This is required for the Cloudify agent to be installed on the machine.
 {{% /gsCloak %}}